 Specifically, an understanding of run types, i.e., hybrid, branch, and startup, is recommended (https://github.com/ESMCI/cime/wiki/Customizing-runtime-settings)

-The instructions within this manual utilizes (CMIP6-consistent) CESM *version 2.1*, but any version of CESM that is compatible with CAM6 is valid so long as the user is comfortable debugging potential version-incompatibility errors (in source code modifications, for example).
+The instructions within this manual utilizes (CMIP6-class) CESM *version 2.1*, but any version of CESM that is compatible with CAM6 is valid so long as the user is comfortable debugging potential version-incompatibility errors (arising from source code modifications, for example).

 Other notes:

-Filenames, directories and their paths, and executable code in the command line will be in this font.
-A dollar sign ($) prefix indicates that the user should replace the text immediately following ($WORD) with their own username ($USERNAME), filename ($FILENAME), path or directory ($PATH/TO/DIRECTORY).
+Filenames, directories and their paths, and executable code in the command line will be in typewriter font.
+A dollar sign ($) prefix indicates a shell-like variable evaluation.
+For example, $WORD is replaced with the value of the WORD variable, $USERNAME indicates the current user’s username, and the same goes for filenames ($FILENAME) and paths ($PATH/TO/DIRECTORY).